YMCA of Sierra Leone

 • HIV/AIDS Education

-So many wonderful stories have come from our partnership with the YMCA of Sierra Leone – this relationship has touched so many lives and we, at the YMCA of Simcoe/Muskoka are so much richer having had the opportunity to build relationships with the people of Sierra Leone.
+So many wonderful stories have come from the YMCA of Simcoe/Muskoka partnership with the YMCA of Sierra Leone – this relationship has touched so many lives and we are so much richer having had the opportunity to build relationships with the people of Sierra Leone.